ivangfr/graalvm-quarkus-micronaut-springboot/book-api/quarkus-book-api/README.md

 - In a terminal, make sure you are inside `graalvm-quarkus-micronaut-springboot/book-api/quarkus-book-api` folder

-- Package the application `jar` file
+- Clean and package the application
   ```
   ./mvnw clean package
   ```